How Can I Increase My Punching Speed and Power?

 Release the handful and repeat

-Your muscles and tendons within your hands will be worked by this exercise, so do as much as you can take.
+This exercise will work your muscles and tendons within your hands, so do as much as you can take.
 You may only be able to withstand five minutes on your first try, but in a few weeks, you may be able to go as long as 10 or 15 minutes.

 The longer you are able to perform this exercise, the more your muscles will benefit.
 As with any exercise, stop immediately if you feel pain.